 Memories need to be believed.

 Just because a memory is squishy, distant, or vague does not mean it’s invalid.
 I didn’t believe in my pink raincoat memory because of those reasons.
 But my life would have been fine without that particular memory.
 The ones that need to be believed involve family and spirit.
 Believe your memories when you fell in love.
 Believe that you did feel that God was real and aware of you.
 Believe your feeling of friendship.
-Believe the memory of the great relationship with your child.
+Believe the memory of a great relationship with your child.

 Believe the difficult and sad memories too.
 Pain and sorrow are real, and those memories can be powerful in healing.